christosarvanitis/aws-lambda-deployment-plugin-spinnaker/README.md

-# This section is deprecated since Lambda plugin has moved to OSS
+# Bellow section is deprecated since Lambda plugin has moved to OSS

 ## Spinnaker Plugin for AWS Lambda Deployment